PMassicotte/transsiz/README.md

 -------------------------------------

-With both ROV and SUIT transmittance estimated just under the ice, PAR0- was propagated in the water column using the folowing equation:
+With both ROV and SUIT transmittance estimated just under the ice, PAR0- was propagated in the water column using the flowing equation:

 Where par\_just\_below\_surface\_umol is the irradiance measured by the pyranomater at 0-.